 One downside of living in McKenzie, however, is that residents on average have to contend with a long commute, spending on average 32.10 minutes every day commuting to work.

-McKenzie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, McKenzie doesn't have a public transportation system that people use for their commute.

 The citizens of McKenzie have a very low rate of college education: just 8.45% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.